boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/general/development.md

 development state.

-The next steps are explained in the section about `Creating topic branches and commiting your work`.
+The next steps are explained in the section about `Creating topic branches and committing your work`.

-### Creating topic branches and commiting your work
+### Creating topic branches and committing your work

 You now should have a local copy of BOLTS.
 Before you start making changes, you should create a new branch.
 There is a quite detailed description about